Expect Unexpected Engagement When you try Hexagonal Thinking in ELA

 I work in classrooms of many kinds, and am also an antibias antiracist facilitator and consultant for schools, organizations, and companies across the country.
 I have been fortunate to partner with many stellar organizations including The North Face Explore Fund Council, The Smithsonian Museum of African American History and Culture, and Central Synagogue in New York City.
 I was also named one of Top 100 Influential Jews 2022 by The Tel Aviv Institute.”

-Starting with Identity Exploration
+Starting with Identity Exploration to have Antiracist Conversations

 As her book opens, Liz suggests getting started with ABAR work with an exploration of your own identity.
 Considering your own background, which of your identity markers are important to you, and which ones have been validated by school and society, is a strong base from which to explore these questions with students.
 (I was happy to see “I am From” poems – one of my favorite poetry activities – incorporated as an activity in this chapter of the book).